Dayana-23/Selenium-scraping-apartments/README.md

 # Selenium-scraping-apartments
-Web Scraping of apartments from Krisha.KZ using Selenium and ChromeDriverManager
+Web Scraping of apartments from Krisha.KZ using Selenium and ChromeDriverManager in Python